On a class of constrained Bayesian filters and their numerical implementation in high-dimensional state-space Markov models: Background

-\begin{definition} If $K=\{ K_n \}_{n \ge 1}$ is the sequence of Markov kernels and $g=\{g_n\}_{n\ge 1}$ is the sequence of bounded potentials, then we can succinctly denote the system of interest as $\mS:=(\pi_0, K, g)$ and we refer to $\mS$ as a Markov {\em state space model} (SSM). \end{definition}
+\begin{definition} If $K=\{ K_n \}_{n \ge 1}$ is the sequence of Markov kernels and $g=\{g_n\}_{n\ge 1}$ is the sequence of uniformly bounded potentials, then we denote the system of interest as $\mS:=(\pi_0, K, g)$ and we refer to $\mS$ as a Markov {\em state space model} (SSM). \end{definition}